CIRSS/cs598-data-curation/_sources/syllabus.md

 No assignments will be accepted after the last day of class.

 For course extensions or incompletes, please email mcs-support@illinois.edu

+## Campuswire Policy

+Do not post complete solutions publicly.
+While the intent is to get hlep, posting solutions may encourage cheating.

+Submit to Instructors and TAs for detailed feedback on your solution to a problem.
+Course staff will provide private feedback.

+If content posted to Campuswire is too detailed, course staff reserve the right to remove content or change the post to private at any time.

 ## Student Code and Policies